 It is cute when they do it, sometimes they may not realize they are using the claws as well, but if you can teach them not to use them when they touch you like that, it is a nice gesture to enjoy.

 It is not a gesture that comes with a selfish request for food.
 My cat does this often when we are cuddling.

 Here are some treats ideas to make your cat happy

 WHY DOES MY CAT COME NEAR MY FACE?

 Cats like to head-butt you or rub against your face to leave their scent on you.
-It is a sign of affection and sing that tells you that your cat sees you as part of his territory or family.
+It is a sign of affection that tells you that your cat sees you as part of his territory or family.